 The Development Sub Committee deals with the development of new schemes and growth opportunities.
 It is not held all of the time as it is dependent on development activity.

+The Finance & Corporate Services Sub Committee deals with two key areas.
 Firstly, it deals with the monitoring of all our finances.
 It discusses budgets and monitors income and expenditure throughout the year.
 Secondly, as an employer we need to have in place policies and procedures relating to staff issues.
 This includes rates of pay, conditions of service, training and development and so on.

 Code of Conduct

 We are a member of the Scottish Federation of Housing Associations and are regulated by the Scottish Housing Regulator and we are therefore expected to abide by a Code of Conduct.
 All Committee Members must sign this Code to serve on the Management Committee.

 Interested in Joining?
 If you wish to join the Management Committee then please contact the Chief Executive, Lynette Lees, for more information.
 We would be delighted to hear from you.